First MacDonald ministry: Social policy

 For pensioners, increases were made in both old-age pensions and the pensions of ex-servicemen and of their widows and children.
 Improvements were made in the condition of old-age pensioners by allowing small incomes from savings to be disregarded in calculating the pension due.
 As a result of this change, 60,000 elderly people, whose meagre savings had previously reduced their pension entitlement, received the full state pension.
 Eligibility for the state pension was also extended so that it covered 70% of the over-seventies, and 150,000 elderly people who had never received a pension before were now entitled to them.
 In addition, changes were made which allowed for pensions to be transferred to a surviving parent of a dependant who had a pension.
 An Old Age Pensions Act was also passed, which guaranteed a weekly pension of ten shillings (50p) to people over the age of seventy who earned under 15 shillings (75p) a week.

 The government also endeavoured to extend educational opportunities.
 Local authorities were empowered, where they wished, to raise the school-leaving age to 15, the adult education grant was tripled, maintenance allowances for young people in secondary schools were increased, state scholarships (which had previously been in suspense) were restored, the proportion of free places in secondary schools was increased, approval was given to forty new secondary schools, a survey was carried out to provide for the replacement of as many of the more insanitary or obsolete schools as possible, and forty was set as the maximum class size in elementary school.
 Restrictions on education spending imposed by the previous government were removed, while local authorities were encouraged to increase the number of free secondary school places.
-In addition, an Education Act was passed which created an English secondary school system between the ages of 11–14.
-The restriction on maintenance allowances given by Local Authorities was removed, with the previous rule being that 20% of the expenditure was given as grant by the Board to the Local Authorities, but this was raised to 50%.
-In addition, restrictions on grants for providing meals for children were removed.
-Spending on adult education was increased, with the grant-in-aid increased from £20,600 to £30,500 pounds, while a small expansion of central and secondary schools took place.
+In addition, an Education Act was passed which created an English secondary school system between the ages of 11–14 while a small expansion of central and secondary schools took place.
+The president of the Board of Education, Charles Trevelyan, also abolished a clause inserted by his predecessor that required authorities to consider whether in small schools "it is not practicable to give the head teacher direct charge of a class."
+In regards to elementary schools, new regulations were introduced that aimed to secure that classrooms, though limited in accommodation, shouldn’t be diminished in size.
+He minimum floor-space per child prescribed by the Board was increased from 10 to 12 square feet in respect of children over the age of 11, and from 9 to 10 square metres where younger children were concerned.
+Schemes were also approved for the erection or extension of secondary school buildings.
+Money was also provided towards the cost of scholarships for children from ages 14 to 15 in elementary schools.